Top tips about sketching for beginners

 So if you would like technical advice or tips for getting inspired, this article is for you.

-01. Understand your drawing pencils
+01. Become familiar your drawing supplies

 When you buy a drawing pencil kit, all the pencils are in different darkness and lightness.
 There's a big difference between 2B and H.

 Picking the right pencil for your sketches is key.
 When it comes to the different types of pencils to sketch with, the hardness of the graphite is shown on the side of the pencil.
 ‘B' pencils are softer, ‘H' is harder, and ‘HB' sits in the middle.